What is the CVEA Community Foundation?

 This is an experience like no other and it is waiting for YOU!!
 Click on the photos above to see some of the fun had at the Youth Rally and the National Youth Tour in Washington, D.C.
 'Like' the Copper Valley Electric Association Facebook page to view the complete albums from the trips.
 You can click the Facebook icon above to go straight to this page.

-Help by serving on the CVEA Community Foundation Working Committee
+Help by serving on the CVEA Community Foundation Contributions Committee

 - Submitting recommendations to the CVEACF Board for annual contributions